-George Herbert said that 'prayer at the heart of pilgrimage'.
+George Herbert, said that 'prayer is at the heart of pilgrimage'.

-Aaron, the High Priest, when he used to pray, he put on a breastplate and on the breastplate were 12 jewels representing the 12 tribes of Israel so that, he went before God carrying the people on his heart.
+Aaron, the High Priest, when he used to pray would put on a breastplate and on which were 12 jewels representing the 12 tribes of Israel so that he went before God carrying the people on his heart.

 Cardinal Bernardin, a very prayerful man, used to say to his priests 'pray while you are well because, if you wait until you are sick, you may not be able to do it'.
-And he found that because he died of cancer in the end and said this after he had got one of his bouts of cancer and thought that he would be able to devote more time to prayer in his illness, but no, he felt so dragged down by the illness that the being there was one thing but the ability to pray he found very, very difficult indeed.
+He thought that he would be able to devote more time to prayer in his illness, but no, he felt so dragged down by the cancer that the being there was one thing but the ability to pray was very, very difficult indeed.

 Archbishop Warlock, he died of cancer and had the same experience.
 He felt rather guilty about the whole thing and so, pray whilst we can and give this priority, finding time and making it something possible.
 Don't make it something that is too big because it will just collapse.
-So, the great, great importance of prayer so that we actually do give it time and a place in our lives.
+So, the great, great importance of prayer is that we actually do give it time and a place in our lives.

-2. Different definitions of prayer
+Different definitions of prayer